balbuf/composer-wp/README.md

 list of available themes that you don't care about.

 #### Graceful handling of packages that use non-standard version identifiers
-Versioning standards are not enforced for packages in the WordPress plugin and theme repos.
+Versioning standards are not enforced for packages in the WordPress plugin repo.
 Instead of ignoring these packages, Composer-WP will try to normalize the version identifier so that it is parsable by composer.
 If all else fails, the package is still provided as a generic 'dev' version.